 - Chocolate banana smoothie

-- 7 oz dark chocolate 70% cocoa (chopped or broken into pieces)
+- 7 oz dark chocolate 70% cocoa, chopped or broken into pieces (I use Lindt 70% cocoa dark chocolate bar)

-- Melted chocolate with freeze-dried raspberries on top (1 tablespoon of chocolate chips per truffle)
+- Melted chocolate with freeze-dried raspberries on top (about 1 tablespoon of chocolate chips per truffle)

-- Melted chocolate with a pinch of sea salt on top (1 tablespoon of chocolate chips per truffle)
+- Melted chocolate with a pinch of sea salt on top (about 1 tablespoon of chocolate chips per truffle)

-- Toasted unsweetened shredded coconut (1/2 tablespoon per truffle)
+- Toasted unsweetened shredded coconut (about ½ tablespoon per truffle)

-- Crushed freeze-dried raspberries (1/2 tablespoon freeze-dried raspberries per truffle)
+- Crushed freeze-dried raspberries (about ½ tablespoon freeze-dried raspberries per truffle)

 - In a double boiler, warm the milk until it’s hot but not boiling, whisk in the chopped chocolate.

-- When the chocolate is almost completely melted, remove the bowl from the pot and whisk in the fruit spread (or jam) and continue to whisking until combined.
+- When the chocolate is melted, remove the bowl from the pot and whisk in the fruit spread (or jam) and continue whisking until combined.

 - Then roll truffles into your toppings: melted chocolate, cocoa powder, powdered sugar, toasted shredded coconut, or freeze-dried raspberries.